rtortori/ld-docker102/README.md

 </details>

 You will find two files, ```containers101.py``` is our sample application, it exposes a web page with the hostname of the host where the application is running.
-The file ```requirements.txt``` contains the list of the dependiencies the MUST be installed before run the application.
+The file ```requirements.txt``` contains the list of the dependiencies that MUST be installed before run the application.

 Without going into the application details, you can run the application in the developer VM.